b2ihealthcare/rf2-d2/README.md

 # Download (soon!)

+# First steps

+After successfully downloading the RF2-D2 release package, run:

+    unzip rf2-d2-0.1.0.zip
+    cd rf2-d2-<version>
+    bin/rf2 -v

+It will return with the version of RF2-D2 and the supported RF2 version:

+    RF2-D2 v0.1.0 @Copyright 2019 B2i Healthcare
+    Supported RF2 Version: 20190131

+Run the following command to get the supported list of subcommands and their descriptions:

+    bin/rf2 -h

+Run the following command to get help about a specific command:

+    bin/rf2 help check

+If you have questions or feedback, feel free to create an issue [here](https://github.com/b2ihealthcare/rf2-d2/issues/new) or [contact us](mailto:info@b2i.sg).

 # Building from source

 RF2-D2 uses Gradle for its build system.
 In order to create a distribution, simply run the following command in the cloned directory.